 The Art of Being Human is an on-going workshop series open to all.
 Previously we’ve kept it word of mouth only, but now we’re opening it to the public.

-Cost is a small site fee (fully work-tradeable) and gift economy for the facilitation.
-Lodging is provided; meals are via meal teams.
-(More on meals once you register.)
+Cost is a small logistics fee and gift economy for the facilitation.
+Meals are provided via meal teams.
+(More on that once you register.)